What is contact dermatitis?

 Barrier creams have not been found to protect sufficiently against acrylonitrile penetration and are not recommended .

 The prognosis after diagnosis of contact dermatitis to nitrile is dependent on patient education and avoidance of the allergen.
-Approximately 10–15% of people with occupational contact dermatitis continue to experience dermatitis .
+Approximately 10–15% of people with occupational contact dermatitis continue to experience dermatitis with no obvious cause .